EPCCed/eidf-docs/docs/services/securevirtualdesktop/router-docs.md

 SSH credentials for the router can be added in the EIDF Portal under the project details page, more information on how to do this can be seen in the documentation section on [ssh Credentials in the EIDF Portal](../../access/ssh.md#generate-a-new-ssh-key).

 You can then connect to the VM using the command:

 ```bash
 ssh eidfxxx-VM
 ```

-## Updating the allowed access for Secure Virtual Desktop VMs
+## Updating the Allowed Access for Secure Virtual Desktop VMs

 By default the allowed list of domains allows Secure Virtual Desktop VMs to: